eshull/tech-meetup-rails/README.md

 * finalize images for design projects in portfolio

+* research more about scopes and include scopes in portfolio project

+* use AJAX call in portfolio for displaying design/development projects

 * post more development projects on linked in

 * Finish resume layout